azvoleff/gfcanalysis/README.md

 ## Usage

+There are two example scripts demonstrating how to use the `gfcanalysis`
+package:

-There are two example scripts demostrating how to use the `gfcanalysis` package.
-For those new to R, see the [install_gfcanalysis.R](https://raw.github.com/azvoleff/gfcanalysis/master/inst/examples/install_gfcanalysis.R) script.
-This script provides guidance on how to download and install the package in R. For an example of how to run the package to calculate forest change statistics for a given area of interest (AOI), see the examples in [analyze_gfc.R](https://raw.github.com/azvoleff/gfcanalysis/master/inst/examples/analyze_GFC.R).
+- For those new to R, see the [install_gfcanalysis.R](https://raw.github.com/azvoleff/gfcanalysis/master/inst/examples/install_gfcanalysis.R) script.
+This script provides guidance on how to download and install the package in R.

+- For an example of how to run the package to calculate forest change statistics for a given area of interest (AOI), see the examples in [analyze_gfc.R](https://raw.github.com/azvoleff/gfcanalysis/master/inst/examples/analyze_GFC.R).